revbayes/revbayes.github.io/tutorials/coalescent/index.md

 {% section Overview %}
 This tutorial describes how to run a demographic analysis using the coalescent process in `RevBayes`.
 The coalescent process provides a flexible way of estimating population size trajectories through time.
-The input data usually are sequence alignments or estimated trees.
+The input data are usually sequence alignments or estimated trees.
-Here, we consider different types of analyses, starting with a constant demographic history and doing more complex analyses in later exercises.
+Here, we consider different types of analysis, starting with a constant demographic history and doing more complex analyses in later exercises.
-The first analyses will consider data from homochronous samples, *i.e* data from samples that have all been collected at the same time.
+The first analyses will consider data from homochronous samples, *i.e.*, data from samples that have all been collected at the same time.
-In the second part of the exercises, you will be asked to also analyze data from heterochronous samples, *i.e.* samples that have been collected at different points in time.
+In the second part of the exercises, you will be asked to also analyze data from heterochronous samples, *i.e.*, samples that have been collected at different points in time.
 The data for these analyes are taken from {% citet Vershinina2021 %}.